Dealing With Job Loss

 Explore Your Options

 No matter what your situation, you always have choices.
-Start thinking about how you can transform your layoff into an opportunity.
+Start thinking about how you can transform your job loss into an opportunity.

 Do some career planning.
-Learn about yourself and the type of work that would be a good fit for you.
-Access self-assessment tools, resources, career services and career events.
+You can learn about yourself and the type of work that would be a good fit for you.
+Career Planning includes self-assessment tools, resources, career services and career events.

 Look at your work options.
 Many people who have been laid off discover work options they hadn’t considered before.
-Learn about opportunities for self-employment, apprenticeship and more.
+Working Options is your guide to finding opportunities for self-employment, apprenticeship and more.

 Get free, expert advice.
 Contact the Alberta Career Information Hotline for advice and referrals.